-Two of the most exciting features of the new rules, which went into effect on Jan 1st, are that ADU’s are now allowed to be as big as 50% of the square footage of the main house instead of 30% and, if the project is located close to public transportation, the requirement to provide extra onsite parking has been waived.
+Two of the most exciting features of the new rules, which went into effect on Jan 1st, are that detached ADUs can be as large as 1200 sq ft no matter what size the main house is, attached ADUs are now allowed to be as big as 50% of the square footage of the main house, and, if the project is located close to public transportation, the requirement to provide extra onsite parking has been waived.
 The new rules also make permitting an ADU faster and less expensive.
 A permitted ADU can legally be rented out, generating steady income for the owner.

 This could be huge for San Diego’s affordable housing crisis!
-Now combine that with natural, non-toxic, low-carbon building and we can do something real to address our growing population in a more sustainable way.
+Now combine that with natural, non-toxic, carbon-positive building and we can do something real to address our housing crisis in a more sustainable way.